benearnthof/SparseTransformers/README.md

 * Custom positional encodings for image data, see section below.
 * GPU memory profiling can be enabled with `debug_memory` in config.
 * To visualize the .pickle files this produces head over to [https://docs.pytorch.org/memory_viz](https://docs.pytorch.org/memory_viz)
 * Zero Redundancy Optimizers (1-3) are available via DeepSpeed Training
+* Pipeline Parallel training is available via DeepSpeed (Not compatible with ZeRO-2 and ZeRO-3)

 #### TODO